Information for those attending a winter 2023 graduation ceremony

 For parking in Edinburgh, including bays for disability parking, please use the Edinburgh council website

 Cancelling your attendance at your ceremony

-If you register to attend your ceremony and are then unable to attend, you must cancel your attendance in the registration form before noon on 8th November.
-If you cancel by this date, you will have the option of attending a ceremony in the future.
-More details on this will be sent by email when you cancel your registration.
+If you register to attend your ceremony and are then unable to attend, you must cancel your attendance in the registration form before noon on 6 November.